Application open: 10 December 2019

 In the ACT we have a proud tradition of celebrating active ageing and recognising the many positive ways in which older Canberrans are involved throughout our community.
 Australians are increasingly living longer and maintaining good health later in life is more important than ever.
 This presents both opportunities and challenges in ensuring people who want to remain active or remain working later on in life are able to do so.

-The Inclusion and Participation Division within the Community Services Directorate is pleased to announce the 2018-19 2nd Round Seniors Grants Program (the Program).
+The Inclusion and Participation Division within the Community Services Directorate is pleased to announce Round 2 of the 2019-20 ACT Seniors Grant Program (the Program).

 Our funding priorities